Looking for a UK AED map to find your local defibrillator? Well, you’ve come to the right place!

-Creating a UK AED map can be a time-consuming business and we have tried to build a comprehensive list of those UK AED maps that can be used by the public.
-These are both publicly and privately created and until the National Defibrillator Network* goes live there is no official central source.
+Creating a UK AED map can be a time-consuming business and we have tried to build a comprehensive list of those UK AED maps that can be used by the public (both publicly and privately created)

 When an AED is placed for public use it should be registered with the ambulance service for that locale.
 Usually, the AED’s case will then be given an id that should be associated with it.
 If the AED is required any person wanting to use it should call 999 and then quote the code.
 If the case is protected by a coded lock the unlock sequence will be given whilst professional help dispatched.
 Defibrillators like these are also known as Community Public Accessible Defibrillators (CPAD).

 On AED maps, CPAD’s that are available 24×7 are usually marked in green, whereas those with time constraints are in red.

 If you are interested in the use of community AED’s you might also like this “Life After Cardiac Arrest” podcast episode with Professor Terry Brown, which includes some interesting information about their use and placement.